-We spend a large proportion of our research effort after investment continually monitoring risk factors that can have a financial impact on a company.
-Revisiting and testing our assumptions against a company's real-time earnings progression - and emergent challenges and opportunities - is core to our process.
+We spend a considerable proportion of our research effort after investment continually monitoring risk factors, as well as revisiting and testing our assumptions against a company's real-time earnings progression.
+Assessment of emergent challenges and opportunities is core to our process.
 Material developments can sometimes lead us to update our estimate of earnings potential and, if appropriate, make changes to our positioning in that stock.
 Much of this monitoring is done through our regular conversations with management and our own independent ongoing research.
-The ESG data sources we subscribe to can be a helpful addition in this process, to the extent that they track and flag material changes in the ESG profile of a company.
+The ESG data sources we subscribe to can also be helpful, to the extent that they track and flag material changes in the ESG profile of a company.
 The ESG team is responsible for an additional layer of ESG governance, whereby, through a series of watchlists, they monitor material ESG issues and developments in the portfolio.
-These may include, though are not limited to: UN Global Compact violations, reputational risk incidents, and company/ portfolio carbon footprint.
+These may include, but are not limited to: UN Global Compact violations, reputational risk incidents, and company/portfolio carbon footprint.